akavrt/cutgen/README.md

 A Java port of the CUTGEN1 - problem generator for the standard one-dimensional cutting stock problem (1D SSSCSP) originally developed by Gau and Wascher (1995).

-Original Fortran source code can be obtained through ESICUP official website (see Problem Generators section on the left):
+Original source code written in Fortran can be obtained through ESICUP website:

 http://paginas.fe.up.pt/~esicup